gohugoio/hugo/content/templates/go-template-primer.md

 The most easily overlooked concept to understand about Go templates is that `{{ . }}` always refers to the current context.
 In the top level of your template, this will be the data set made available to it.
 Inside of a iteration, however, it will have the value of the current item.
 When inside of a loop, the context has changed: `{{ . }}` will no longer refer to the data available to the entire page.
 If you need to access this from within the loop, you will likely want to do one of the following:

-### Define Variable Independent of Context
+### Define a Variable Independent of Context

-variable instead of depending on the context.
-For example:
+The following shows how to define a variable independent of the context.

 {{% input "range-through-tags-w-variable.html" %}}
 ```html